-What do we know about the Arbery case?
+Ahmaud Arbery: What do we know about the case?

 Officials have also publicly disagreed over whether there were orders to not arrest the pair.

-Brunswick District Attorney Jackie Johnson - whose office initially handled the case - has been accused by two county commissioners of not allowing police to arrest the McMichaels immediately after the shooting.
+Brunswick District Attorney Jackie Johnson - whose office initially handled the case - was charged in September with violating her oath of office and obstructing the arrest of the McMichaels immediately after the shooting.
+She has denied any wrongdoing.

 Mr McMichael had been previously employed by her office.

-But Ms Johnson has denied the claim, and said no prosecutors in her office told law enforcement not to arrest them.
-She blamed local police for not deciding what to do.

-The second district attorney involved, Waycross Circuit District Attorney George Barnhill, had told police he believed the father and son had used citizen's arrest rights in confronting the jogger.
+The second district attorney involved, Waycross Circuit District Attorney George Barnhill, had told police he believed the father and son had used citizen's arrest rights in confronting the jogger, and that as a result there were no grounds for arrest.

 Mr Barnhill recused himself, citing concerns raised by the victim's mother over his ties to Mr McMichael.

-Mr Arbery's family have criticised prosecutors' handling of the case as a "cover-up" and asked for an inquiry.
+Mr Arbery's family have criticised prosecutors' handling of the case as a "cover-up".

+Last year, Atlanta Attorney General Chris Carr formally requested the GBI to look into the conduct of the district attorneys who first handled the case before charges were filed.

+His family has described him as a good, generous young man with a big heart.
+He would have turned 27 this year.

 What are McMichael's ties to local law enforcement?